“Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage”

 A child lives within the parameters set by his parents, so liberty is not liberty from the character and principles of God.
 It is a liberty from the method by which we live.
 We can live by self-effort and self-dependence in an attempt to gain God’s favor, or we can trust the work of Christ for that.

 Legalism makes slaves of those who exercise it.

 Legalism cannot make us right with God.
 It can only enslave us by hitching us to the yoke of the law.

-Do you feel acceptable to God only after you measure up to a list that you think will please Him?
+Do you feel acceptable to God only after you measure up to a list you think will please Him?
 If so, you are a legalist.
-If you want to impose rules on other people so that you control them, you are a legalist.
-You do not trust the work of Christ in their heart so you force them into certain criteria for measuring up to God.
+If you want to impose rules on other people to control them, you are a legalist.
+You do not trust the work of Christ in their heart, so you force them into certain criteria for measuring up to God.
 This is an attempt to live life without the power of the Spirit of God.

 The antithesis of legalism is grace, the freedom that we have because of Christ.
 No amount of legalism will acquire fellowship with God.
 An authentic walk in the Spirit produces freedom.
 Refraining from five things and doing five things is not the Christian life.
 True Christian liberty means we don’t have to pay for our own sins or measure up to God to be saved or sanctified.
 This is the principle on which the Christian must stand – the grace principle.

 Sin is a usurper of freedom.
 It so blurs the idea of true freedom that without revelation from God, it is difficult to detect apart from the ministry of the Holy Spirit in our lives.